 Latin American Studies at the UO is an area of research and teaching dedicated to the understanding of Latin American cultures and societies.
 The program offers a bachelor of arts (B.A.), in addition to a minor for undergraduates.

-The MENA minor at UO is a broad examination of the Middle East and North Africa region.
-The minor requires a minimum of 24 credits and, additionally, a concentration: language study, study abroad, or research.
-The MENA minor is designed to offer flexibility so that students may focus on particular areas of interest while providing all students with an introduction to critical issues in the contemporary Middle East and North Africa.
+The Middle East and North Africa Studies Program (MENA) at UO is a broad examination of the Middle East and North Africa region.
+The MENA minor requires a minimum of 24 credits and, additionally, a concentration: language study, study abroad, or research.
+MENA is designed to offer flexibility so that students may focus on particular areas of interest while providing all students with an introduction to critical issues in the contemporary Middle East and North Africa.